Increasing alcohol limits in Utah beer gets Senate support

 #ReadLocal

-Republican sponsor Sen. Jerry Stevenson says the measure is business bill that will allow store owners to keep their shelves stocked.

-It must pass one more vote in the Senate before going to the House of Representatives.
+His bill would have to pass one more vote in the Senate before it can go to the House of Representatives.

+It would take some sales away from state-owned liquor stores that sell higher-alcohol products, but Stevenson said the stores will fill the space with other products, limiting the dent in sales and programs that benefit, like school lunches.

+Local brewers, though, are concerned that the proposal unfairly upends a business model designed with the 3.2 limits in mind.

 Comments